 - Appoint a two or three-member nominating committee, or simply a nominating chair to help find volunteers for open and anticipated board positions.

-If you have questions or concerns, start by contacting your regional representative listed below.
-The director of clubs and groups is also available to help.
+If you have questions or concerns, email the director of clubs and groups.

 April 24, 2017